boostorg/msm/include/boost/msm/backmp11/README.md

 ## Applied optimizations

 - Replacement of CPU-intensive calls (due to C++03 recursion from MPL) with Mp11
+- Replaced O(N) algorithms with O(1) alternatives (with dispatch tables)
+- Added more type filters prior to template instantiations
 - Applied type punning where useful (to reduce template instantiations, e.g. std::deque & other things around the dispatch table)